 It’s not a legal requirement to have buildings insurance, but if you have a mortgage, your provider will usually insist on it.
 You’ll need to keep the building insured until you have paid off the loan.

-Even if you own your own home, it’s still important to consider taking out a buildings insurance policy so you’re covered if your home is damaged and you need to repair or rebuild following an insured peril.
+Even if you own your own home, it’s still important to consider taking out a buildings insurance policy so you’re covered if your home is damaged and you need to repair or rebuild it.

 If you rent your home, the buildings insurance is normally your landlord’s responsibility.
 But, you will still need to buy a contents insurance policy if you want your possessions to be covered against things like burglary.

 Buildings Insurance covers you for the cost of repairing or rebuilding your home if it’s damaged or destroyed by an ‘insured peril’.
 An ‘insured peril’ is a specific risk or cause of loss named in your policy.
 This will include:

 A typical Buildings Insurance policy will cover you against damage to your home caused by:

 Again, Buildings Insurance does not cover any of the possessions inside your home – for those, you’ll need Contents Insurance.

 When you apply for a Home Insurance policy, you’ll need to tell the insurer the value of your home.
 Depending on the insurer, this will either be the market value of your home or the rebuild cost.
 To calculate the rebuild cost of your home, try the BCIS calculator.

-If your home is damaged or destroyed, the cost of your Buildings Insurance cover, up to the sum insured in your policy, will include:
+If your home is damaged or destroyed, your Buildings Insurance will cover the following (up to the sum insured in your policy):

 Please note that insurance cover can vary from one insurance provider to another so you should check your own insurance documentation for exact details of the cover already held.